Fernando Buyser: Poetry

-Buyser, who used Cebuano and Spanish in his writings, wrote prose narratives using the pseudonyms Alibangbang (Butterfly), Pareng Bayot (Gay Priest), or Buddy.
-As a Cebuano poet, he was best known as Florpinas.
+Buyser, who used Cebuano and Spanish in his writings, wrote prose narratives using the pseudonyms "Alibangbang" (Butterfly), "Buddy", or the provocative "Paring Bayot" (Gay Priest).
+As a Cebuano poet, he was best known as Floripinas.
 Ang Suga, the pre-war Cebuano newspaper by Vicente Sotto, published his first poem in 1906.
 His collections of poems are published in five books: